Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 There are many towers in Prague, but I first noticed Henry's Tower, Jindrisska Vez, along a side street, as I walked down Wenceslas Square.
 My inquisitive nature led me to find out more and to take a look.

 Often overlooked by tourists and guidebooks, St. Henry's Tower is located in the Hay Market, one of the three original areas around which Nove Mesto was planned.
 The first wooden bell tower was built in 1475 to go with the Church of Saints Henry and Cunigunde, founded in 1351.
 The wooden construction was replaced by a stone one in 1599.
-At one time there were ten bells, but only the earliest (Maria, cast in 1518) has survived.
+There were ten bells, but only the earliest (Maria, cast in 1518) has survived.

 4. Jerusalem Synagogue